 CAPS offers a safe place to talk with a therapist or counselor privately about your concerns.
 Services are confidential and designed to help you process and problem-solve.

 Support groups on campus can offer a safe environment to discuss feelings with others who are dealing with similar issues.
 Many individuals report that they find the group experience to be helpful far beyond their expectations.
-There are several group counseling options available through Cornell Health.
+There are many group counseling options available through Cornell Health.
 Groups are private and confidential and free to registered Cornell students.

 The Office of the University Ombudsman offers a safe place where community members may discuss problems or issues within the University.
 The Ombudsman treats all inquiries as confidential.
 The Office offers a unique setting where community members may talk about issues in a candid and authentic manner without fear of reprisal.
 Their efforts are geared toward managing conflict, thereby improving the student life experience and the staff work environment.